Blackening of Steels

 - no significant impact on dimensions

-To further reduce relectivity, items shot be shot blasted to a specific surface finish priior to treatment.
+To further reduce reflectivity, items are fine-grit shot blasted to a specific surface finish prior to treatment.